embassy-rs/trouble/examples/README.md

 It is important to note that these configurations compromise on energy conservation.

 This example requires specific hardware and HCI firmware configurations that can support the configurations used.
-Any specific target requirements will be outlined is this readme.
+Any specific target requirements will be outlined in the target readme.

-Here we will look at some of the configurations that can be used to achieve high a throughput, their effects and optimum values.
+Here we will look at some of the configurations that can be used to achieve high throughput, their effects and optimum values.

 ### Theoretical background